nleaf/nleaf.github.io/_resources/2016-07-27-orchard-software-case-study.md

   block: casestudy-quote
   icon: ''
   quote_background: ''
-  quote: From internet to colocation to cloud hosting offered to our clients, Orchard
+  quote: '"From internet to colocation to cloud hosting offered to our clients, Orchard
-    has been very satisfied with the services provided by Expedient since we first became a customer in 2004.
+    has been very satisfied with the services provided by Expedient since we first became a customer in 2004."'
   cite: Seth Bosworth, Associate Director of Information Services, Orchard Software
 - template: case-study-intro
   block: casestudy-top